 Photo by Albert Pego/Shutterstock

-After starting out as an early COVID hot spot, the tri-state area is wary of seeing cases spike.
+After starting out as an early COVID hot spot, the tri-state area is slowly reopening.
 Here’s what to know if you plan to visit.

-The threat of COVID-19 in New York City is still very real—and emotions raw.
-You’ll see locals outside, be it in playgrounds or nursing a cold beer on the sidewalk, and they have masks and Clorox wipes at the ready.
+The lingering threat of COVID-19 in New York City is still very real—and emotions raw.
+You’ll see locals outside, be it in playgrounds or nursing a cold beer on the sidewalk, and they have masks on and hand sanitizer at the ready.
 Ask anyone from the city and they’ll rattle off names of people they know who’ve been sick with coronavirus; they themselves might have had it.
 Which is why the former COVID-19 epicenter of the world, and by extension, the state of New York, neighboring New Jersey, and Connecticut, have cautiously reopened in lockstep together with restrictions in place.

 Here’s what you need to know about travel to the tri-state area.